backdrop-contrib/reference/README.md

 * write tests
 * patch core modules to provide their label and status properties in their entity info
 * remove unneeded reference_entity_info_alter() function
+* replace references provided by other core modules, such as taxonomy tags and other term refs